tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 Once uploaded, Indexify will automatically process the PDF through our defined extraction graph.

-## Prompting and Context Retrieval Function
+## Stage 6: Implementing Question-Answering Functionality

 We can use the same prompting and context retrieval function defined above to get context for the LLM based on the question.